Cultural competence: Qualitative assessment instruments

 Research in the area of 3C assessment, while thin, points to the value of qualitative assessment instruments in concert with quantitative ones.
 Qualitative instruments, such as scenario-based assessments, are useful for gaining insight into intercultural competence.

 Intercultural coaching frameworks, such as the ICCA (Intercultural Communication and Collaboration Appraisal), do not attempt an assessment; they provide guidance for personal improvement based upon the identification of personal traits, strengths, and weaknesses.

 Healthcare

 The provision of culturally tailored health care can improve patient outcomes.
 In 2005, California passed Assembly Bill 1195 that requires patient-related continuing medical education courses in California medical school to incorporate cultural and linguistic competence training in order to qualify for certification credits.
 In 2011, HealthPartners Institute for Education and Research implemented the EBAN Experience™ program to reduce health disparities among minority populations, most notably East African immigrants.

+These initiatives demonstrate the application of cultural competency in healthcare through training and practicing strategies.
+The cultural competency wheel provides a complex structure that can be used in assessing development across many domains, such as critical thinking, relationship building, and knowledge.
+This enables healthcare workers to apply their new sense of cultural competency more effectively.
+Further research expands on methods for implementing cultural competency.
+Additional strategies for implementing competency include interpreter services, working alongside traditional healers, exposure to another culture, and community-based support.
+These strategies are intended to improve communication and reduce health differences.
+However, research on cultural competency identifies several limitations when applied.
+The models may oversimplify cultures, generalizing them based on characteristics, and these methods aren't taught to be a standard or given enough consistency.
+These limitations give light onto challenges in effectively implementing cultural competency across the healthcare industry.